fredatgithub/PostgresqlDatabaseEqualizer/README.md

-# PostgresqlDatabaseEqualizer
+# Postgresql DatabaseEqualizer

-A tool to equalize two Postgresql databases.
+A tool to equalize two Postgresql databases i.e. to copy a Postgresql database to another one.

 ## License